tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-parti.md

 To me, the pros outweigh the cons.
 Developers who work in and support Eleventy can help to improve the two cons.
 This is why I'm writing this series.

->Next Time (Part II): I will teach you how to install Eleventy (and, all the things you need to to install in order to install Eleventy).
+>Next (Part II): Learn how to install Eleventy (and, all the things you need to to install in order to install Eleventy).
+[Read Part II](../beginner-eleventy-tutorial-partii/)

 #### Thank You